ImmanuelLoh/PTO/Readme.md

 * **Visual Store:** Presentation slides are processed via OCR to capture visual data (charts, graphs) often missed by text parsers.

 ### 2. Execution Workflow
-The system follows a high-performance **Async Parallel Pipeline**:
+The system follows a high-performance **Async Parallel Pipeline**

-[Flow Description]
+#### Flow Description
 1. User Query enters the system.
 2. System checks the Semantic Cache.
     - If Hit: Returns cached answer immediately.
     - If Miss: Initiates Parallel Retrieval Engine.
 3. The Async Retrieval Layer fetches data simultaneously from:
     - Text Vector Store
     - Table Store
     - Image/OCR Store
 4. All data is merged into a Unified Context Window.
 5. The CFO Agent receives the context and begins reasoning (see below).
 6. Agent generates a Final Answer with citations and updates the Semantic Cache.